-Soundabout Inclusive Choir
+Soundabout Inclusive Choirs

-Working with Steph Pirrie of the Jericho Singers, Soundabout have created a regular opportunity for people of all ages with learning disabilities to collaborate with the thriving community of Oxford.
-The choir runs each month on a Sunday afternoon.
+Soundabout launched its first Inclusive Choir in Oxford, 2019.
+Following on from the success of their inclusive ‘jamming session’ for BBC Music Day 2018 at Didcot Parkway Station and working with Steph Pirrie of the Jericho Singers, Soundabout have created a regular opportunity for people of all ages with learning difficulties to collaborate within the thriving community of Oxford and beyond.

 Below is a short video filmed and produced by BBC Oxford about Sam, one of our Inclusive Choir members.